 Incision Options for Breast Augmentation

-There are many choices associated with a breast augmentation procedure.
+There are several types of breast augmentation incisions that can be used during a breast augmentation procedure.
+There are many factors that influence the decision, including incision location, implant type, and patient anatomy.
 One of the important decisions is where to place the incision for insertion of the implants.
-There are three primary options and each has its own unique benefits and drawbacks.
+There are three primary options, and each incision option has its own unique benefits and drawbacks.
 It is important to understand the pros and cons of each incision location to make the best choice for your procedure.
+These breast augmentation incision options allow for a personalized approach based on your goals and needs.

 Incision Location